Ramonda nathaliae: World War I remembrance symbol

 The flower is considered a symbol of Serbia's campaign and victory in World War I. To commemorate Serbian soldiers who died in war, as well as the resurrection of the country, people wear artificial Natalie's ramonda flowers as a symbol of remembrance.
 This tradition is observed in the week leading up to Armistice Day and is similar to the wearing of the remembrance poppy amongst the Commonwealth countries.

 The idea originated in 2012 from Marko Đurić, the then-adviser to president of Serbia, Tomislav Nikolić.
-The badge worn on Armistice Day combines the ramonda and the green-and-black Albanian Commemorative Medal ribbon.
+The badge worn on Armistice Day combines the ramonda and the green-and-black Commemorative Medal for Loyalty to the Fatherland in 1915 ribbon.
 The idea was put into practice in 2013, a year after the Armistice Day became a public holiday in Serbia.